Emerald Downs: The grandstand

 The Emerald Downs Grandstand is a modern racetrack facility designed by EwingCole.
 There is general admission seating on track level, including a grassy park area with free children's activities on weekends (weather permitting).
 Outside on the third floor are box and reserved seats in the grandstand, as well as box and reserved seats on the fifth floor indoor clubhouse.

-Pari-mutuel windows are located on each floor to place wagers.
+Parimutuel windows are located on each floor to place wagers.
 There are eight food stands and six beverage services throughout the facility.

-Barn area

-Each of the 11 barns is a complete facility for horsemen with: 116 stalls; 22 tack and feed storage areas; six trainer offices; 12 hay and straw storage areas; 10 wash racks; 13 dorm rooms for grooms and six mechanical hot walkers.
-Each stall is 10 ft by 12 ft in size.
-For the horse's protection, each stall is padded with plywood wainscot kick-boards.

-Sales pavilion

-The Morris J. Alhadeff Sales Pavilion is the home for the Washington Thoroughbred Breeders Association.
-The $1 million facility opened to the public on December 14, 1997, for the 1997 Winter Sale.
-It was funded by significant donations from Micheal and Kenneth Alhadeff and other industry members.
-The entire structure—including the sales arena and 4400 sqft of office space—is 17300 sqft.